The Mind Muscle Connection: What, Why and How

 Let’s jump right in!

-What is the mind-muscle connection?
+What is the Mind Muscle Connection?

-In short and in non-sciency lingo, it is when you activate your muscle mentally.
+In short and in non-sciency lingo, it is when you activate your muscle mentally and it is often used by bodybuilders in resistance training and strength training.
 When you are making a mind muscle connection, you are consciously and purposefully targeting a particular muscle.
+By training your mind muscle connection, you mentally isolate the particular muscle group you are using.
 For instance, you can use the mind muscle connection for glutes.
 When you are performing a hip thrust, you would think about contracting your glute muscles as you perform the exercise.